connorsteph/parameter_regression_from_return_maps_paper_code/README.md

 Our SAM experiments require several GB of disk space to store trajectory data, as well as ~32GB of system RAM to run comfortably.

 # Known issues:

 - GTX 1660 Ti GPUs currently return NaNs when running with FP16 precision (see e.g. https://github.com/pytorch/pytorch/issues/58123).
 Switching to full FP32 precision (i.e. setting `precision = 32` in the `configs/` files allows our experiments to run, but may not reproduce the results in the paper.
+(Guess which graphics card my personal laptop has...)

+- We use [JAX](https://github.com/google/jax) to create the Hénon map dataset on the fly, and JAX is not currently compatible with Windows.
+The Linux subsystem for Windows is a well-supported workaround for this issue.